Matthew-Hurrell/gear-addict-api/README.md

 3. Give the database a name (this is commonly the name of the project)
 4. Select the tiny turtle (free) plan
 5. The tags field can be left blank
-6. Select a data center region closest to your location
+6. Select a data centre region closest to your location
 7. Click review and then create instance to confirm the database settings
 8. Return to the dashboard and click on the database instance name
 9. Copy the ElephantSQL database URL using the copy icon.
 The URL starts with postgres://